Ajayman/learn-today/README.md

 # JS api to get data from url endpoint(6/30)             https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/
    - it is an example to retrieve Json data from endpoint url

+# how to see server response in browser(7/1)    https://www.mkyong.com/computer-tips/how-to-view-http-headers-in-google-chrome/
+   - from which url and the response the data is responded all are shown in network tab